Catawba Valley Medical Center strives to protect the rights of each patient.

 their health care, treatment and services.

-Consultation: Patients have the right to consult with a specialist, and to have their
+Consultation: Patients have the right to consult with a specialist.

 Participation in the Plan of Care: Patients have the right to participate in the development, implementation

-and revision of his/her plan of care.
-Patients may refuse treatment to
+and revision of his/her plan of care, and to have family and their own

 Knowledge of Continuing Care Needs: Patients may not be transferred to other facilities unless they have